Proposing a Faculty-Led Program

 Submit the completed proposal to the Study Abroad Advisory Council for discussion, recommendations, approval, and if/when approved, scheduling.
 Proposals are due 2 years in advance by the following deadlines:

-**Note: once the application has been approved, all seminar directors must attend an Emergency preparedness/risk management workshop
+**Note: once the application has been approved, all seminar directors are required to attend two workshops in preparation of the program.

 PRE-EXISTING PROGRAM PROPOSAL